Mnemotechnician/mkui/README.md

 (it should already be here if you're using the official mod template)
 * add `implementation "com.github.mnemotechnician:MKUI:TAG"` (replace `TAG` with the the latest tag in this repo) to the `dependencies {}` block

 Note: you can go to the releases tab and use the name of the latest release as the tag.
-These names usually start with `snapshot-`.
+These tags are usually just plain numbers.

 example of a `build.gradle` file:
 ```groovy